 Now you can make a reservation by telephone +33 (0)5 53 06 86 00 – you will need to pay when you arrive for your visit, but only with card, no cash.

 As always, it is a guided tour only, and now there will only be two people per tour.

 Prices stay the same: €11.50 per person, per cave.
 The price has not been raised to take advantage of the current situation.

-The ticket office is open everyday except on Saturdays.
-It is also closed on the following national holidays: 1 January, 1 May, 1 and 11 November, 25 December
+The cave is closed on Saturdays, as well as the following dates each year: 1 January, 1 May, 1 November and 25 December.

 The opening hours are:

 The ticket office opens at 9.30 am, throughout the year.

 The ticket office may very well open at 9.30 am, but as the demand for tickets is high queues start to form much earlier than that, particularly in high season (June, July and August – and even into September).
 In 2015 numbered benches were installed in front of the ticket office.
 So at least now there is somewhere to sit.
 Depending on the time of the year, bring something warm and even waterproof as the early mornings can be chilly and damp.

 In the past I recommended getting to the ticket office between 6 and 7.00 am during June to August, the earlier the better if tickets to both Font de Gaume and Les Combarelles were required.
 I have, however, heard of people arriving at 5.30 am and still finding they were not first in the queue.